mathjax/MathJax/mathjax/docs/rst/installation.rst

 fonts.
 In this case, MathJax will pause while waiting for the font to download (which will never happen) and will time out after about 15 seconds for each font it tries to access.
-Typically that is three or four fonts, so your Foirefox users will experience a minute or so delay before mathematics is displayed, and then it will probably display incorrectly because the browser doesn't have access to the correct fonts.
+Typically that is three or four fonts, so your Firefox users will experience a minute or so delay before mathematics is displayed, and then it will probably display incorrectly because the browser doesn't have access to the correct fonts.